aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ## Deploy your App

-AWS Amplify provides hosting for your Web app or static website with AWS Mobile CLI.
+AWS Amplify provides hosting for your Web app or static website with Amplify CLI.

-AWS Mobile CLI provides a one-line deploy command that pushes your app’s static assets to the Content Delivery Network (CDN).
+Amplify CLI provides a one-line deploy command that pushes your app’s static assets to the Content Delivery Network (CDN).
 Using a CDN dramatically increases your app’s loading performance by serving your content to your users from the nearest edge location.

 ```bash
 awsmobile publish